danielferreiradias/docker-fundamentals/05-Essential-Docker-Commands/README.md

 # Docker - Essential Commands
-- The below are the list of essential commands we are in need
+- Below are the list of essential commands we need

 |     Commands                 |    Description                                  |
 | ------------------------------- | --------------------------------------------- |